Solutions

 Gradual migration, not a big bang

 Start with PERMISSIVE mode — accepts both plaintext and mTLS.
-Monitor connection telemetry.
+Watch every connection map by identity.
 Switch to MUTUAL to enforce.
 No cutover weekend.

 Use Cases